The Missing Commit Layer in AI Governance: Why “Safety” Isn’t Enough

 You only have post-hoc narratives.

-With a Commit Layer implemented as Refusal Infrastructure, you generate a new class of evidence:
+With a Commit Layer implemented as a runtime enforcement layer, you generate a new class of evidence:

 - every refused high-risk intent (a prevented loss event),